-5.1. for the development of - The course can be held face to face or online. the course 5.2.for the development of - The laboratory can be carried out face to face or online. the academic - Mandatory presence at all laboratories.
+5.1. for the development of - The course can be held face to face or online. the course 5.2.for the development of - The laboratory can be carried out face to face or online. the academic - Mandatory presence at all laboratories. seminary/laboratory/project - A maximum of 2 works can be recovered during the semester. - The frequency at laboratory hours below 70% leads to the restoration of the subject.

-semina seminary/laboratory/project - A maximum of 2 works can be recovered during the semester The frequency at laboratory hours below 70% leads to the restoration of the subject. on of 6.
-Spec ific skills acquired Professional skills C3.
-Using automation processes anal methods of aputer modeling, aided simulation, design identification techni CT2.
-Identification of assigning tasks, app roles and respons olying technique • ns and orking.
+6. Spec rific skills acquired Professional skills C3.
+Using automation fundamentals, methods of modeling, simulation, identification and processes analysis, computer aided design techniques.
+Transversal skills CT2.
+Identification of roles and responsibilities in a plurispecialized team, making decisions and assigning tasks, applying techniques of effective relationships and team working.